ivonunes/plumekit/docs/orm.md

 Inside a handler, ORM calls take the current request's database implicitly: the framework binds the request's context around dispatch.
-On native builds that binding is **task-local** (`RequestContext.withValue`), so several apps dispatching in one process — e.g. parallel test suites, each with its own `TestApp` — never see each other's database.
+On native builds that binding is **task-local** (`RequestContext.withValue`), so several apps dispatching in one process (e.g. parallel test suites, each with its own `TestApp`) never see each other's database.
 Long-lived non-request code (server startup, migrations, the console, schedule ticks) assigns `RequestContext.current = context` instead; that writes a process-global fallback which reads fall back to when no task-local binding is in scope.
-(The embedded-wasm guest keeps a plain global for both because `@TaskLocal.withValue` doesn't compile under embedded wasm — safe there, since the guest handles one request per instance.
+(The embedded-wasm guest keeps a plain global for both because `@TaskLocal.withValue` doesn't compile under embedded wasm: safe there, since the guest handles one request per instance.
 A transaction, which needs per-task routing even within one app, uses a task-local that only exists in the native build; see [Transactions](#transactions).)

-Outside a request there is no ambient binding, which is why migrations, seeders, tests, and background jobs pass the handle explicitly with `in: db`.
+Outside a request there is no ambient binding, which is why migrations, seeders, tests and background jobs pass the handle explicitly with `in: db`.